Sofa Buying Guide

 It’s time to ask yourself a few more questions regarding the practicality of your furniture.
 How many people do you need to provide seating for?
 How many sofas and chairs would you ideally like to feature in your room?
 What is the most beneficial way to arrange your seating to enable you to make the best use of the available space?

 Family, Friends, Pets

 You should first think about how many people there are in your family as, at a minimum, you will require seating for everyone who lives in the house.
 Don’t forget your pets if they enjoy curling up with you and consider whether or not your family is likely to grow in the near future.
 Are there any regular visitors that you will need to accommodate?

 When you know how many people you need to seat, you can then decide which size of sofa you require and whether you must invest in more than one.
 We offer two, three and four-seater sofas together with armchairs and modular corner sofas in a variety of sizes.
 Your final choice will probably be dictated by the size and shape of your room.
 It is worth remembering that whilst corner units can look large, they are often a good option for smaller rooms as they make excellent use of the space.

 Style and Shape

-You will probably be familiar with the cushion back look.
-Here, two or more cushions of an equal size are positioned across the back of the sofa.
-These will be loose on some styles enabling you to turn them to ensure even wear.
+These cushions will be loose on some styles enabling you to turn them to ensure even wear.
 However, the cushions of some sofas are fixed to prevent slippage.